Nazgrin/playground-1rhpj3hd/statement.md

 print(apple == Fruit("Apple", "Red"))   # True
 print(carrot == apple)                  # False
 ```
-Using '__getitem__', we can retrieve the attribute values of a Fruit object using a key, and with '__setitem__', we can update the attribute values using a key.
+Using `__getitem__`, we can retrieve the attribute values of a Fruit object using a key, and with `__setitem__`, we can update the attribute values using a key.
 This allows us to access and modify the attributes of an object as if it were a dictionary.

 ```python runnable
 class Fruit: